The Mummy's Hand: Plot

 The expedition departs in search of the Hill of the Seven Jackals, with the Solvanis tagging along.
 In their explorations, they stumble upon the tomb of Kharis, finding the mummy and the tana leaves but nothing to indicate the existence of Ananka's tomb.
 Andoheb surprises Dr. Petrie in the mummy's cave and has the scientist feel the creature's living pulse.
 After administering the tana brew from nine leaves, the monster quickly dispatches Petrie by strangling him with one hand, and escapes with Andoheb through a secret passageway to the temple on the other side of the mountain.
 The creature marauds about the camp, strangling the Egyptian overseer Ali and eventually attacking Solvani and kidnapping Marta.
 Banning and Jenson set out to track Kharis down, with Jenson going around the mountain and Banning attempting to follow the secret passage they have discovered inside the tomb.

 Andoheb has plans of his own: enthralled by Marta's beauty, he plans to inject himself and his captive with tana fluid, making them both immortal.
 Jenson arrives in the nick of time and shoots Andoheb dead in self-defense, while Banning attempts to rescue Marta.
 However, Kharis appears on the scene and in the ensuing struggle, Banning's bullets have no effect on the mummy.
-Marta had overheard Adoheb describe the secret of the tana fluid and tells Banning and Jenson that Kharis must not be allowed to drink any more of it.
+Marta had overheard Andoheb describe the secret of the tana fluid and tells Banning and Jenson that Kharis must not be allowed to drink any more of it.
 When the creature raises the tana fluid to his lips, Jenson shoots the container from his grasp.
 Dropping to the floor, Kharis attempts to ingest the spilled life-giving liquid.
 Banning seizes the opportunity to overturn a brazier onto the monster, engulfing it in flames.

 At the end, the members of the expedition head happily back to the United States with the mummy of Ananka and the diamonds from her tomb.

 Cast

-Cast is sourced from the book Universal Horrors and the end of film credits:
+Cast is sourced from the book Universal Horrors and ending credits.